fabferri/az-pattern/vwan1/vwan-securehubs-spoke-and-child-spoke-s2s/README.md

 - `WL31B-1` to `WL32B-1`
 - Branch VM to child-spoke workload VM

-To confirm symmetric forwarding through the NVA layer, capture traffic on the NVA VMs with `tcpdump`.
+To confirm symmetric transit through the NVA layer, capture traffic on the NVA VMs with `tcpdump`.

 Example: